koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

   if (index !== -1) {
     parentInstance.children.splice(index, 1);
   }
-  // And then, we insert a new instance into a new index const beforeIndex = parentInstance.children.indexOf(beforeChild);
+  // And then, we insert the instance into a new index const beforeIndex = parentInstance.children.indexOf(beforeChild);
   parentInstance.children.splice(beforeIndex, 0, child);
 }